Passengers with disabilities

 Train operators must ensure that, where disabled passengers are unable to buy a ticket at a station before their journey, they are able to buy a ticket without penalty on the train or at their destination.

-Train operators must state in their DPPP their policy regarding the carriage of scooters for mobility-impaired people on their trains.
-Operators are expected to make the reasoning behind their policy clear in the DPPP, particularly with regard to any policy excluding the carriage of some or all mobility scooters.
+Operators must set out their policy regarding the carriage of mobility scooters and other mobility aids for mobility-impaired people on their trains.
+Operators must make the reasoning behind their policy clear, particularly with regard to any policy excluding the carriage of some or all mobility scooters and mobility aids.
+Any exclusion must only be as a result of an evidenced safety or physical restriction on carriage of scooters and other mobility aids.

 Aural and visual information